circularsquare/circularsquare.github.io/pages/friends/azalea.md

 his voice pierces the clouds in heat and clarity

-there was a time when i got impatient, when he was following me. one of my bigger regrets. i am so grateful that he lets me follow him back today.
+i'm sorry for being impatient when you were following me. i really regret it. i am so grateful that you let me follow you back today.

+we are now in a chorus together!